Miners lead Britain's FTSE lower in early deals

-LONDON (Reuters) - London's top shares index .FTSE fell back in early trade on Monday led by weakness in heavyweight mining stocks .FTNMX1770 which tracked lower copper prices on diminished expectations for further stimulus measures for the U.S. economy and concerns over China's economic growth.
+LONDON, March 12 (Reuters) - London’s top shares index fell back in early trade on Monday led by weakness in heavyweight mining stocks which tracked lower copper prices on diminished expectations for further stimulus measures for the U.S. economy and concerns over China’s economic growth.

 At 0810 GMT, the FTSE 100 index was down 18.00 points, or 0.3 percent at 5,869.49, having gained 0.5 percent on Friday after better-than-expected U.S. jobs data showed recovery in the world’s largest economy was gaining momentum.